-Governmental actions, combined with the diminishing social acceptance of smoking and private actions to restrict smoking, have resulted in reduced industry volume in many of our markets, and we expect that such factors will continue to reduce consumption levels and will increase down-trading and the risk of counterfeiting, contraband, "illicit whites" and legal cross-border purchases.
-Significant regulatory developments will continue to take place over the next few years in most of our markets, driven principally by the World Health Organization's Framework Convention on Tobacco Control ("FCTC").
+Governmental actions, combined with the diminishing social acceptance of smoking and private actions to restrict smoking, have resulted in reduced industry volumes in many of our markets, and we expect that such factors will continue to reduce consumption levels and will increase down-trading and the risk of counterfeiting, contraband, "illicit whites" and legal cross-border purchases.
+Significant regulatory developments will continue to take place over the next few years in most of our markets, driven principally by the World Health Organization's Framework Convention on Tobacco Control (the "FCTC").
 Since it came into force in 2005, the FCTC has led to increased efforts by tobacco control advocates and public health organizations to promote increasingly restrictive regulatory measures on the marketing and sale of tobacco products to adult smokers.
 Regulatory initiatives that have been proposed, introduced or enacted include:

-- restrictions on or licensing of outlets permitted to sell cigarettes; - the levying of substantial and increasing tax and duty charges; - restrictions or bans on advertising, marketing and sponsorship; - the display of larger health warnings, graphic health warnings and other labeling requirements; - restrictions on packaging design, including the use of colors, and plain packaging; - restrictions on packaging and cigarette formats and dimensions; - restrictions or bans on the display of tobacco product packaging at the point of sale and restrictions or bans on cigarette vending machines; - requirements regarding testing, disclosure and performance standards for tar, nicotine, carbon monoxide and other smoke constituents; - disclosure, restrictions, or bans of tobacco product ingredients; - increased restrictions on smoking in public and work places and, in some instances, in private places and outdoors; - regulation, restrictions or prohibitions of novel tobacco or nicotine-containing products; - elimination of duty free sales and duty free allowances for travelers; - encouraging litigation against tobacco companies; and - excluding tobacco companies from transparent public dialogue regarding public health and other policy matters.
+- restrictions on or licensing of outlets permitted to sell cigarettes; - the levying of substantial and increasing tax and duty charges; - restrictions or bans on advertising, marketing and sponsorship; - the display of larger health warnings, graphic health warnings and other labeling requirements; - restrictions on packaging design, including the use of colors, and mandating plain packaging; - restrictions on packaging and cigarette formats and dimensions; - restrictions or bans on the display of tobacco product packaging at the point of sale and restrictions or bans on vending machines; - requirements regarding testing, disclosure and performance standards for tar, nicotine, carbon monoxide and other smoke constituents; - disclosure, restrictions, or bans of tobacco product ingredients; - increased restrictions on smoking and use of tobacco and nicotine-containing products in public and work places and, in some instances, in private places and outdoors; - restrictions or prohibitions of novel tobacco or nicotine-containing products; - elimination of duty free sales and duty free allowances for travelers; - encouraging litigation against tobacco companies; and - excluding tobacco companies from transparent public dialogue regarding public health and other policy matters.

-Our financial results could be significantly affected by regulatory initiatives resulting in a significant decrease in demand for our brands, in particular requirements that lead to a commoditization of tobacco products or impede adult consumers' ability to convert to our RRPs, as well as any significant increase in the cost of complying with new regulatory requirements.
+Our financial results could be significantly affected by regulatory initiatives resulting in a significant decrease in demand for our brands.
+More specifically, requirements that lead to a commoditization of tobacco products or impede adult consumers' ability to convert to our RRPs, as well as any significant increase in the cost of complying with new regulatory requirements could have a material adverse effect on our financial results.